 Chances are, you’ll find flaws when you tour a property, from rot to cracks in the foundation.
-Last week we took a look at eight red flags that could (or should) cause prospective house buyers to reconsider making an offer.
+We’ve taken a look at eight red flags that could (or should) cause prospective house buyers to reconsider making an offer.
 (For those, see What to Know When Buying a House: 8 Small Signs that Signal Big Problems.)
 But sometimes, buyers are put off by less significant drawbacks—and they shouldn’t be.

 To find out more, we talked again with realtor Kathleen Clifford, who’s been in the house-selling business in Marin County, California, since 2001.
 This time we asked her which things prospective buyers might think are a big deal but, in reality, are easy fixes.

 Here are six drawbacks that, according to Clifford, should be weighed in your decision but aren’t necessarily deal-breakers: They may be easier to fix, or live with, than you’d think.

 (N.B.: Clifford emphasizes the importance of hiring an inspector—or several of them—to examine the condition of the property.
 If the inspector finds things that need attention, there are several options: The buyer can ask the seller to either make the repairs or reduce the price by an agreed-upon amount, or the buyer can choose not to go ahead with the purchase.)